dubrovin/cinarra/README.md

 1) clone repo

-2) setup bottle http://bottlepy.org/  (via pip from requirments.txt)
+2) pip install -r requirments.txt

 3) from folder app run server.py, after that we can use curl